-Very similar to the Registration Module, users and staff members initiate interaction with the system by clicking the ✉ reaction.
+Very similar to the Registration Module, users and staff members initiate interaction with the system by clicking the ✉ button.

-The Public Reaction Message should be posted into a publicly available channel, so your community can get in touch with your staff via the support system.
-It'll only have a single reaction, the envelope, users can click to start.
+The Public Interaction Message should be posted into a publicly available channel, so your community can get in touch with your staff via the support system.
+It'll only have a single button, the envelope, users can click to start.
 See the section "User View" for more information.

 Staff Embed Message

 The Staff Embed Message should be posted into a private channel, only accessible by staff members.
 It contains an overview of how many tickets are open or unassigned.
-It'll have four reactions:
+It'll have four (4) Buttons:

-- An envelope icon to show open tickets that are assigned to the user clicking the message, and
+- An envelope icon to show open tickets that are assigned to the user clicking the message.

-See the section "Staff view" for more information.
+Head over to the section "Staff View" for more information.

 All tickets within the support system always have a category.
 The category defines where messages go to, who can create or respond to tickets of that category, what questions the user gets asked, and so on.